-Former WME and Topgolf exec Nickole Raymond Tara joins AEG’s global partnerships division to oversee sponsorship and brand deals for the company’s assets worldwide
+Former WME and Topgolf exec Nickole Raymond Tara joins AEG’s global partnerships division to oversee sponsorship deals for the company’s assets worldwide

 Sign up for IQ Index